-DOE's standard for sewer system design and construction further complicate Fircrest's challenges due to soil types and water tables.(Exhibit 10)
+DOE's standard for sewer system design and construction further complicates Fircrest's challenges due to soil types and water table.
+(Exhibit 10)

-Another significant factor perhaps not being considered are the rules established by DOE dealing with stormwater runoff.
-Adding any increase of impervious surface to existing lots (i.e. 2 units/lot) is virtually impossible.
+Another significant factor that must be considered are the rules established by DOE dealing with stormwater runoff.
+Adding any increase of impervious surface to existing lots (i.e., two units/lot) is virtually impossible, exacerbating and increasing the infrastructure capacity issues that Fircrest is working on.
+One of the needs for an extension of time is to give Fircrest the time and ability to map soil permeability in areas throughout the city and track seasonal variations in water table elevations in the shallow sediments.
 (Exhibit 11)